How Evaluations Work

 }'

-2. Store the Evaluation ID
+2. Store the evaluation ID

 The API immediately returns an evaluation ID.
 You must store this ID to retrieve the result later.